 Labour market conditions are dependent on many factors.
-The Sudbury and Manitoulin Districts are no stranger to these shifts and like many across Ontario, were affected by the recent recession and the influence of local industry.
-In particular, Greater Sudbury was impacted by a year long strike at Vale that rippled into other parts of the mining cluster and into the economy as a whole, but recovery is moving in the right direction.
+The Sudbury and Manitoulin Districts are no stranger to these shifts and like many across Ontario, were affected by our last recession and the influence of local industry.
 Housing start up, the population is slowly growing, and the economic outlook is strong.